Parentification Creates Enmeshment: The Connection That Explains Everything

 - "I'm in danger if people aren't calm around me"

-These negative core beliefs become embedded with a survival focus at a time when they were needed as survival mechanisms.
-They get very deeply embedded in the old brain (the limbic system).
+These negative core beliefs become embedded in the brain at a time when they were needed as survival mechanisms.
 Rewiring those parts of the brain can be done, but it takes significant time and effort.

 Understanding that the feeling of "I'm in danger if others are upset" may have been true as a child, but in most situations as an adult, you're not actually in physical danger.
-Helping the brain differentiate between the feelings it embedded from back then and the feelings you can have now requires work, but it can be incredibly helpful.
+Helping the brain differentiate between the feelings it embedded from childhood situations and the feelings you have now requires work, but it can be incredibly helpful.

 I have a free PDF called "Transform Your Negative Core Beliefs" that many people find incredibly helpful.
 It helps you identify your negative core belief and provides three methods to strengthen a positive core belief that counters the negative one.
 You can find the link in the description.